elephantscale/es-training-new/course-outlines/scala.md

 ## Prerequisites

 * Comfortable with a programming language such as Java
-* Coding experience in any other language
+* Or, coding experience in any other language

 ## Lab environment